Ankit-Matth/scientific-calculator/README.md

 2. CSS
 3. JavaScript

-In this project, I used HTML to structure the content, CSS to ensure styling and responsiveness, and JavaScript to solve dynamic interactions and mathematical expressions.
+In this project, I used HTML to structure the content, CSS to ensure styling and responsiveness, and JavaScript for dynamic interactions and to solve mathematical expressions.
 To achieve the mathematical computations, I used various built-in functions in JavaScript, such as eval() and the functions like Math.log(), Math.PI, Math.sin(), and others.
 Additionally, I applied the concept of regular expressions to handle expressions within the project.

 ## Getting Started